IFRA

 Iffley Fields Residents Association

-The IFRA Committee meets every 2 months and all are welcome.
-Click here for the dates for 2022/2023..
+The IFRA Committee meets every 2 months alternately in person and on Zoom.
+All are welcome.

 Sign up for regular email updates iffleyfields@gmail.com